 This institute will seek to attract new faculty and to catalyze collaborations with researchers in biology, applied physics, statistics, engineering, molecular biology, and genetics as well as clinicians, lawyers, educators, and ethicists.
 Another major focus will be to support young researchers, specifically to encourage graduate students and postdoctoral fellows to cross disciplines, learn a new field, and add richness to the study of the brain.

-Established in July 2013, the Institute for Chemical Biology's mission is to strengthen the chemical foundations of biomedical science and to accelerate molecular discoveries that transform human health.
+Established in July 2013, the ChEM-H's mission is to strengthen the chemical foundations of biomedical science and to accelerate molecular discoveries that transform human health.
 It is a partnership of the schools of Medicine, Humanities and Sciences, and Engineering, and it is engaged with the schools of Law, Education, and Business.

 The institute will provide an unparalleled training ground for the brightest young physicians, scientists, and engineers who are motivated by the goal of reinventing health care and the health-care industry.
 A main goal of the new institute will be developing ways to use chemistry and engineering to understand human biology, and thereby fuel breakthroughs.
 In doing so, the institute hopes to endow students with the skills necessary to integrate concepts from biology, chemistry, and engineering into biomedical research.